tektutor/chef-sep-2021/README.md

 #### Chef Server
       - is the centralized Chef server where all the Cookbooks are kept
+      - Chef Infra server has to be installed on this machine

 #### Chef Nodes
       - are the machines where software installations must be automated